Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems

 \section{Data-driven LPV representations}

 To properly analyze properties of a system, some form of \emph{representation} of the underlying behavior is required.
 However, one may lose information in a modeling process by estimating such a representation from data.
 In this section, we focus on a purely data-based representation of \eqref{eq:sys} that is used to analyze dissipativity of the system directly from data.
-We can obtain such a representation by characterizing the behavior of \eqref{eq:sys}, restricted to a finite time interval $[1,\,L]$, i.e., $\Bfint{}{[1,\,L]}$.
+We can obtain such a representation by characterizing the behavior of \eqref{eq:sys}, restricted to a finite time-interval $[1,\,L]$, i.e., $\Bfint{}{[1,\,L]}$.

 In \cite{VerhoekTothHaesaertKoch2021}, a data-driven representation for general LPV systems has been derived based on behavioral LPV system theory \cite{Toth11_LPVBehav}.
-Using this fundamental result for LPV systems that have a representation in terms of \eqref{eq:sys}, a simplified data-driven representation has been given in \cite{VerhoekAbbasTothHaesaert2021}.
-This data-driven representation under shifted affine dependency is obtained by structuring the data in $\dataset$ in terms of \eqref{eq:sys}, such that for valid solution trajectories of the system, i.e., $(\bar{u}_{[1,L]},\bar{p}_{[1,L]},\bar{y}_{[1,L]}) \in \Bfint{}{[1,L]}$, there exists a $g\in\mathbb{R}^{N-L+1}$ that satisfies
+Using this fundamental result, a simplified data-driven representation has been given in \cite{VerhoekAbbasTothHaesaert2021} for LPV systems that have a representation in terms of \eqref{eq:sys}.
+This data-driven representation under shifted-affine dependency is obtained by structuring the data in $\dataset$ in terms of \eqref{eq:sys}, such that for valid solution trajectories of the system, i.e., $(\bar{u}_{[1,L]},\bar{p}_{[1,L]},\bar{y}_{[1,L]}) \in \Bfint{}{[1,L]}$, there exists a $g\in\mathbb{R}^{N-L+1}$ that satisfies

 Here, for a sequence $\bar{u}_{[1,N]}: [1,N] \rightarrow \mathbb{R}^{n_\mathrm{u}}$, its vectorization $\mr{vec}\left(\bar{u}_{[1,N]}\right)$ is defined as \( \bar{\vect{u}}_{\,[1,N]} = ^\top \) and we often write $\bar{\vect{u}}_{N}$ for $\bar{\vect{u}}_{\,[1,N]}$.
 Furthermore, $u_{[1,N]}^{\mt{p}}$ denotes the sequence $\{p_k\kron u_k\}_{k=1}^N$.
 The same notation is defined for $y$ respectively.
-Finally in \eqref{eq:thm_FL}, $\bar{\mc{P}}^{n}:=\bar{p}_{[1,L]}\bkron I_{n}$, where $\bkron$ is the block-diagonal Kronecker operator, i.e., for a sequence $\bar{p}_{[1,L]}$ we have $\bar{p}_{[1,L]}\bkron I_n:=\mathrm{diag}_{i=0}^{L}(\bar{p}_i\kron I_n)$.
+Finally in \eqref{eq:thm_FL}, $\bar{\mc{P}}^{n}:=\bar{p}_{[1,L]}\bkron I_{n}$, where $\bkron$ is the block-diagonal Kronecker operator, i.e., for a sequence $\bar{p}_{[1,L]}$ we have $\bar{p}_{[1,L]}\bkron I_n:=\mathrm{blkdiag}_{i=0}^{L}(\bar{p}_i\kron I_n)$.
 See \cite{VerhoekAbbasTothHaesaert2021} for a detailed derivation of \eqref{eq:thm_FL}.